ThorIgor/Relevant_topic_modeling/README.md

 options:
   -h, --help            show this help message and exit -i INPUT, --input INPUT
-                        path to directory with sentences_sim.csv, optionaly with sentences_embeddings.npy (default:
+                        path to directory with sentences_sim.csv, optionaly with sentences_embeddings.npy, documents.csv (default:
                         ../data/)
   -o OUTPUT, --output OUTPUT
                         path to directory where files will be stored (default: ../data/)